Defent/DMS_Exile/README.md

 * Improved "DMS_fnc_SpawnNonPersistentVehicle"; Vehicles should no longer spawn jumbled up in most cases (like cardealer).
 Also, it's updated to the latest Exile methods to ensure that vehicles have no nightvision/thermal if configured to do so in Exile configs.
 Also added the "MPKilled" EH used by Exile for non-persistent (persistent vehicles already had it).
 * You can now choose whether or not you want to display the poptabs or respect kill messages when killing an AI with "DMS_Show_Kill_Poptabs_Notification" and "DMS_Show_Kill_Respect_Notification".
 Both are enabled by default.
 * Fixed typos in the "OnKilled" EH (didn't really affect anything)
 * Fixed cases when "currentMuzzle" would return a number.
-Thanks to [azmodii](https://github.com/azmodii) for the reminder.
+Thanks to [azmodii](https://github.com/azmodii) for the report.
 * Optimized the "AI share info" function in "OnKilled"
+* Fixed mines facing the wrong direction.
+Thanks to [boLekc](https://github.com/boLekc) for the report.

 #### October 4, 2015 (10:30 PM CST-America):